Skip to main content

 Explore OVC

-OVC is working at the intersections of animal, human and ecosystem health to help find real-world solutions to real-world challenges.
+OVC works at the intersection of animal, human, and ecosystem health, driving practical, real‑world solutions to today’s most pressing challenges.

 OVC's Dean, Jeffrey Wichtel

-For more than 160 years, the simple but powerful call to duty - Opus Veterinum Civibus - The Craft of the Veterinarian is for the Good of the Nation - has guided the Ontario Veterinary College on its journey to excellence, supporting the evolving relationship between humans and animals, advancing veterinary medicine and tackling our most pressing health and food security issues.
+For more than 160 years, the Ontario Veterinary College has been guided by a simple but powerful call to duty: Opus Veterinum Civibus — The Craft of the Veterinarian is for the Good of the Nation.
+This enduring principle has shaped our pursuit of excellence, strengthened the evolving relationship between humans and animals, advanced veterinary medicine, and driven solutions to some of the world’s most urgent health and food‑security challenges.

-Today, more than ever, innovation and science-based discovery are critical to the health and sustainability of our planet.
-Our students, our researchers and our graduates boast a broad skillset, creativity and passion to ensure the health and well-being of our changing world and to ensure we are prepared for whatever the future holds.
+Today, innovation and science‑based discovery are more vital than ever to the health and sustainability of our planet.
+Our students, researchers, and graduates bring exceptional skill, creativity, and passion to safeguarding the well‑being of a rapidly changing world — and to ensuring we are ready for whatever the future demands.

 – Dr. Jeffrey Wichtel